SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 ##### Breaking change in the Inventory API -- change of the default value for the `withChildren` parameter

-As of release 10.20+, the default value for the `withChildren` parameter of the `GET /inventory/managedObjects` endpoint will be changed from `true` to `false`.
+As of a future release, the default value for the `withChildren` parameter of the `GET /inventory/managedObjects` endpoint will be changed from `true` to `false`.
 As a consequence, if a request is supposed to return child assets, devices and additions, a parameter `?withChildren=true` has to be provided in the query.
 This change is necessary to improve the Inventory API performance.

 ##### Breaking change in the Inventory API -- change of the return code for the deletion of managed objects

-As of release 10.19+, if the deletion of a managed object and its dependencies doesn´t finish immediately, the platform will return a 202 (Accepted) HTTP status code instead of 204 (No content).
+As of a future release, if the deletion of a managed object and its dependencies doesn´t finish immediately, the platform will return a 202 (Accepted) HTTP status code instead of 204 (No content).
 The return code will still be 204 if the control can be returned immediately.
 This change is required to make the API consistent with the HTTP protocol semantics (asynchronous request).